Virajnamdev/end-to-end-sales-data-pipeline/README.md

 Aggregated using SQL views

-Connected to Power BI for KPI reporting and business analysis
+Connected to Power BI for KPI reporting and business analysis.<br><br>

 This repository contains a demo-safe version of the automation pipeline.
-Advanced business transformation logic has been modularized.
+Advanced business transformation logic has been modularized.<br><br>

 🏗 Architecture Flow